bendurston/robotframework-ocrlibrary/README.md

 # Robot Framework OCR Library
-A robot framework library that is capable of validating text in images, and locating specified text by coordinates within images.
+A robot framework library that is capable of processing images, validating text, and locating specified text by coordinates within images.

 ## Custom configurations for reading images.
 You can add any combination of these configurations in a string to use as an argument `config=` in `pytesseract.image_to_string()`.